att/rcloud/README.md

 ## Installation requirements

 Please use R 3.0.0 or later.
-It'll make your life easier, we promise.
+Search functionality requires R 3.1.0 or later.

 You will need several headers and libraries to compile dependent R packages (as well as R) -- on Debian/Ubuntu, you can use